ms-van3t-devs/ms-van3t/README.md

 **Screenshots**

-The following screenshot shows a Wireshark capture of the messages sent by the emulator application, when operating in normal mode and selecting the `ens33` interface (e.g. `./waf --run "v2x-emulator --interface=ens33"`)
+The following screenshot shows a Wireshark capture of the messages sent by the emulator application, when operating in normal mode and selecting the `ens33` interface (e.g. `./ns3 run "v2x-emulator --interface=ens33"`)

 ![](img/v2x-emulator-normal-mode.png)

-The following screenshot shows a Wireshark capture of the messages sent by the emulator application, when operating in UDP mode, targeting a UDP server at 192.168.1.124/24, port 20000, and transmitting over the `ens33` interface (e.g. `./waf --run "v2x-emulator --udp=192.168.1.124:20000 --interface=ens33 netmask=255.255.255.0 gateway=192.168.1.1"`)
+The following screenshot shows a Wireshark capture of the messages sent by the emulator application, when operating in UDP mode, targeting a UDP server at 192.168.1.124/24, port 20000, and transmitting over the `ens33` interface (e.g. `./ns3 run "v2x-emulator --udp=192.168.1.124:20000 --interface=ens33 netmask=255.255.255.0 gateway=192.168.1.1"`)

 ![](img/v2x-emulator-udp-mode.png)